 Usually workers compensation benefits are available to compensate employees when they are unable to work after an on-the-job injury.
 The hope is that you – the injured employee – will be able to return to your pre-injury work after receiving a period of income replacement benefits and medical care.
 But the reality is that you may never be able to return to your pre-injury job.

 If you are close to retirement age at the time of your work-related injury, you may decide to retire.
 This is an option.
 But it’s one that can cost you tens of thousands of dollars in workers comp benefits.

-When evaluating how retirement affects your workers comp case, your attorney must first determine whether you are voluntarily retiring or being forced into retirement by your employer.
+Whether or not retirement affects your workers comp benefits depends on if you are voluntarily retiring or being forced into retirement by your employer.

 - You have voluntarily retired when you notify your employer that you are retiring on a specific date.

 - Forced retirement, also known as involuntarily retirement, happens when your employer terminates your position because of health problems or disability.